gruntjs/grunt-contrib-connect/README.md

-# grunt-contrib-server (unreleased, for grunt v0.4.0a)
+# grunt-contrib-connect (unreleased, for grunt v0.4.0a)

 > Start a static web server.